RisingInIris2017/BL.zh_CN.lang-for-1.12.x/README.md

 A l16n for minecraft mod[_"The Betweenlands"_](https://github.com/Angry-Pixel/The-Betweenlands)

-Based on its version Release 3.3.1, but it may work well when you applied it on version Release 3.3.0.
+Based on its latest version Release 3.3.4.

+However, it can work well with all Release versions.

-After the first version of this zh_CN.lang is finished, we will update it for the latest version of _The Betweenlands_.
+And we will update it for the latest version of _The Betweenlands_.

 This project aims to make this perfect mod more friendly to Chinese Players.